UWA-Marine-Ecology-Group-projects/DBCA-Marmion-MVM/information.for.participants_online.md

 ## Your privacy

 Your participation in this study and any information you provide will be treated in a confidential manner.
 Any data presented publicly, in workshops or in publications will not identify individuals or organisations.
-Your responses will be stored on password protected computers at DBCA.
+Your responses will be stored on password protected computers at the Department of Biodiversity Conservation and Attractions (DBCA).

 ## Possible benefits